gdisf/teaching-materials/CONTRIBUTING.md

 ## Repository Structure

-Our materials are deployed as static pages using Github Pages.
-Links will be directly correlated with file paths.
-Github Pages will also automatically resolve `index.html` pages.
+Our materials are deployed as static pages using Netlify.
+Links will be directly correlated with file paths, and will also automatically resolve `index.html` pages.

-All of our core curricula are linked from the root [index.html](www.teaching-materials.org) page.
+All of our core curricula are linked from the root [http://wwww.teaching-materials.org](www.teaching-materials.org) page.

 ## Pull Requests